 - Infections or Illness: Bacterial or fungal infections can trigger the deterioration of joint cartilage.

-- Genetic Predisposition: Hereditary diseases such as hip dysplasia, knee dysplasia, and elbow dysplasia can create malformed, misaligned, and therefore arthritic joints.
+- Genetic Predisposition: Hereditary issues can create malformed, misaligned, and therefore problematic joints.

-Since your beloved pet can't tell you when they're in pain, it's critical that you pay attention and look for signs that might indicate they're struggling with arthritis.
+Since your beloved pet can't tell you when they're in discomfort, it's critical that you pay attention and look for signs that might indicate they're struggling with joint problems.
 Tell your vet if you notice changes in your dog's posture, the way they move, and their level of activity.
 The doctor will likely want to examine your dog, run blood tests, and conduct X-rays to properly diagnose your pet and offer treatment options.

-Some canine arthritis symptoms to look for include:
+Some canine joint issue symptoms to look for include:

 - Rising slowly and having trouble getting up